ImgBotApp/InternetNL/detail/web/ipv6/web-AAAA/verdict/bad_en.md

-Your name server does not contain an AAAA record with an IPv6 addresss for you web server.
+The name servers of your domain do not contain an AAAA record with an IPv6 addresss for you web server.